Introduction

 Indicators of a Faulty Spark Plug

-Difficulty Starting: Trouble starting your vehicle can often be attributed to worn or damaged spark plugs.
+Difficulty Starting: If your vehicle struggles to start, it could be due to worn or damaged spark plugs.

 Common Test Result Scenarios